 A study of the psychology of learning, cognition and motivation; factors that impact life-long learning; and application of learning strategies in college, career and daily life.
 Prerequisite: TSI Reading 346 or equivalent developmental course.
-CPT Reading 62/READ 0340 or better.
 Also listed as PSYC 1300.
 Credit will not be given for both EDUC 1300 and PSYC 1300.
 This is an academic transfer course.

 EDUC 1301.
-INTRODUCTION TO THE TEACHING PROFESSION (LECTURE 3, LAB 1).
+INTRODUCTION TO THE TEACHING PROFESSION

+(LECTURE 3, LAB 1).
 CREDIT 3.
 ACGM.